If you’ve never thought much about beekeeping, you might want to.

 35. The Beginner Info For Building A Hive

 I really like this article and the plans it brings with it.
-The reason is because everyone can learn something no matter what stage of beekeeping they are in.
+The reason is that everyone can learn something no matter what stage of beekeeping they are in.

 So in short, this article covers a lot.
 I won’t go so far to say it covers everything about building hives, but I’d say it is pretty close.
 If you are in search of information, then this would be a great resource for you.Build This Hive

 36. DIY Hive Bodies

 Hive bodies are obviously an important part to any hive.
 Finding the right plans to build them properly is essential in order to keep your bees.
 These plans are very thorough and easy to read to help you in that process.

 So if you are someone that is new or seasoned in building hives these plans should work well for you.
 There are lots of awesome pictures and explanations to help you out in case you get stuck.Build This Hive Body